excubo-ag/WebCompiler/README.md

 ### Changelog

+#### Changes in version 4.0.1

+Drop of support for net6.0.
+Add support for net9.0.

 #### Changes in version 4.X.Y

 The default value for zipping minified assets has changed from `true` to `false`.
 This has no effect to pre-existing configuration files.